-If you abstain from voting on a proposal, your abstention has the same effect as a vote against that proposal.
+If you submit your proxy but abstain from voting on a proposal, your abstention has the same effect as a vote against that proposal.
 Withholding authority to vote for one or more of the directors up for re-election will have no effect on the voting for the election of any director who is among the two nominees receiving the highest number of votes FOR his or her election.